 - Overwinter your pot according to your climate

-Personally I cannot wait to give this a try and hopefully will have a nice little crop of rhubarb in a few years!
+Personally, I cannot wait to give this a try and hopefully will have a nice little crop of rhubarb in a few years!
 I hope that you have great success as well and this article put all your fears of trying to rest!
-If you have grown, or do grow, rhubarb in a pot, please comment below on your tips, advice, failures, and success.
+If you have grown, or to grow, rhubarb in a pot, please comment below on your tips, advice, failures, and success.
 And as always, please share!

 *You might also like: How to Regrow Celery From Cuttings